AntoineAugagneur/NodeRed-Dashboard/FUOTA Server/README.md

-# LoRaWAN Clock Synchronization dashboard
+# LoRaWAN Firmware Management dashboard

 ## How to use it ?
 * Download the .json file